-Progress: We have published our work in The Modern Law Review, available at https://onlinelibrary.wiley.com/doi/full/10.1111/1468-2230.12758>
+Progress: We have published our work in The Modern Law Review, available at <https://onlinelibrary.wiley.com/doi/full/10.1111/1468-2230.12758>

 I presented my research at the capital markets reform conference held at the London School of Economics in October 2022, with an audience composed of policymakers, politicians, journalists and academics.
+I also presented and published a blog for CERF on this topic.